Level 6

 Graduates have secured executive careers with brands including Calvin Klein, Burberry, Killstar, Cath Kidston, Levis, ASOS, Ragged Priest, Marks and Spencer and New Look to name a few.

-Students have also progressed into teaching via PGCE programmes.
+Students have also progressed into teaching careers whilst studying for a PGCE (teaching qualification).